jlf599/JetstreamAPITutorial/Account-setup.md

 Create the accounts:

-list.txt should just have usernames in a text file, one per line
+list.txt should just have usernames in a text file, one per line -- or any other delimited file you can awk cleanly

 `cat list.txt| awk '{system("adduser " $1)}'`